bjhartin/sbt-problem-reproduction/README.md

 [error] (Test / cucumber) java.util.NoSuchElementException
 ```

-`parseResource` is attempting to use `ServiceLoader` to load a cucumber gherkin class from cucumber-core, which should be reachable, since the executing code included io.cucumber.core classes.
+`parseResource` is attempting to use `ServiceLoader` to load a service (`FeatureParser`) whose implementation is defined in the `META-INF/services/...FeatureParser` file inside the `gherkin-messages` jar, which should be reachable, since it's on the classpath for the metabuild (verify by `reload plugins` then `show fullClasspath`).